Jarthianur/VirtualFlightRadar-Backend/README.md

 To disable any input feed, just leave corresponding hostnames empty, or set them to *'nA'* .
 Same with the filters, to disable leave it empty, or set to *-1* .
 Additional information, like units, can be found in the comments.
-Comments begin with a *#* , feel free to add comments containing whatever liked, e.g. available ports and hosts.
+Comments begin with a *;* , feel free to add comments containing whatever liked, e.g. available ports and hosts.
-**GPS devices serve an altitude = height above ellipsoid + geoid separation.**
-To get proper values from the VFR-B one must determine the local geoid separation and split the GPS height into both values.

 ## How to run